 If you travel with us, this strange juxtaposition of repression and activism will be the subject of much discussion.Please know that Mexico, especially southern Mexico, is another world.By and large, it is very safe to travel here.That said, nowhere you travel to is completely violence-free or without some risk.
 You should know, though, that the Zapatistas, the Mexican government, the US government and Schools for Chiapas, all want you to keep you safe and will do everything in their power to ensure that you return home physically unharmed.

 - Do I need a visa?
 Can I travel in Mexico without a passport?

-EVERYONE who travels in Mexico must have a valid visa in their possession.
-If you are flying from the states, you will be issued a visa at your first Mexican stop.
-If you are crossing the border on foot, be sure to stop by Immigration and have one issued.
+Everyone who travels in Mexico must have a valid passport and visa in their possession.
+If you are flying from the states, you will be issued a visa when/where you first enter Mexican territory.
+If you are crossing the border on foot, be sure to stop at the immigration office and have one issued.
 You can also apply for a visa at your local Mexican Consulate before you arrive.

-In the past, American citizens have been able to travel in Mexico without a passport but, in this post 9-11 world, that is no longer possible.
+In the past, American citizens have been able to travel in Mexico without a passport but that is no longer possible.
 It will take up to two months to process your regular application for a passport.
 If you have waited too long, it may still be possible to obtain a passport with an expedited application or by visiting your nearest national passport office.

 More information is available from the State Department.